• Skip to primary navigation

 But what's the best alternative if the wax paper is not available?

-That’s why we put together a list of five things that you can use instead of wax paper.
+That's why we put together a list of five things that you can use instead of wax paper - including a butcher paper substitutes list for wrapping when larger sheets are needed.

 Here's a detailed comparison of the 5 best substitutes for waxing paper, along with their key characteristics and proper ratios: